Technical Standards for Admission

 - Observation.
 Candidates and students must have sufficient vision to be able to observe demonstrations, and properly perform experiments and laboratory exercises in the basic sciences.
 They must be able to observe a patient accurately, both at a distance and close at-hand, and be able to discern nuances of facial expressions and body language.

 - Communication.
-Candidates and students must be able to speak, hear, and observe in order to elicit information, examine patients, describe changes in mood, activity, and posture, and to perceive non-verbal communication and social cues.
+Candidates and students must be able to speak, hear, and observe in order to elicit information, examine patients, describe changes in mood, activity, and posture, and to perceive non- verbal communication.
 Communication includes not only speech, but also reading and writing.
 They must also be able to communicate effectively and efficiently in oral and written form, with all members of the health care team.

 - Motor Function.
 Candidates and students must have sufficient motor function to execute movements reasonably required to provide general care and emergency treatment to patients.
 Examples of emergency treatment reasonably required of physicians are: cardiopulmonary resuscitation; administration of intravenous medication; and the application of pressure to stop bleeding; the opening of obstructed airways; and the suturing of simple wounds.
 Such actions require coordination of both gross and fine muscular movements, equilibrium, and functional use of the senses of touch and vision.

 - Sensory.
 Since osteopathic medical candidates and students need enhanced ability in their sensory skills, it will be necessary to evaluate for candidacy those individuals who are otherwise qualified, but who have significant tactile sensory or proprioceptive disabilities.
 This includes, but is not limited to, individuals with previous burns, malformations of upper extremities, cicatrix formation and sensory motor or special sensory deficits.